liuyangedward/Smartwatch-Project-FreeRTOS/README.md

 # Smartwatch-Project-FreeRTOS

 # NOTE: This is one of the side projects I did in early years.
-The whole project relies on Visual Studio Code to build.
+The whole project relies on Code Composer Studio(CCS) to build.
 I would clean it up and make it more professional in the future.